truelossless/Knot.s/README.md

 ### Not supported yet (but easy to add :D)

 - Tables
-- Lists
-- Quotes

 ### Planned

 - Implement all of the above
-- Warning/Error/Info boxes
+- Mermaid graphs
+- smart syntax highlighting for code blocks

 ## Installation